ggodreau/sqlite_pet_vet_policy/README.md

 ### Contents:

-* A folder, raw_data, which contains all tables (pet, vet, policy) in their raw .csv files
+* A folder, data, which contains all tables (pet, vet, policy) in their raw .csv files
 * A database, pet_vet_policy.db, which can be used to import all three .csv files above into a sqlite3 database.
-The .db file is simply the .csv files 'wrapped up' in a format that is easily recognized to sqlite databases.
+The .db file is simply the .csv files 'wrapped up' in a format that is easily recognized by sqlite databases.

 ### Importing Files: